jacogr/sample-polkadotjs-typegen/README.md

 export { default as voting } from './voting/definitions';
 ```

-As explained above, it really is just a re-export of the definitions, so ther are all easily accessible.
-The generation scripts don't use this specific file, but once-again, convention.
+As explained above, it really is just a re-export of the definitions, so they are all easily accessible to the outside, i.e. we will use this import inside our own code to use the definitions in API initialization.
+The generation scripts don't use this specific file, but once-again, it follows the `@polkadot/types` convention.

 For each of the folders, `signaling`, `treasuyRewards` and `voting` another `definitions.ts` file is contained within.
 Looking at the one from `signaling`, it contains this -